dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ```
 One of the first things that are good to do when starting a rop-chain is to save the current stack value, we'll need to do this since we are going to build the chain in the stack, and then it is also needed to direct execution to our Shellcode, so let's begin with that.

-The gadget I found to do this is the following.
+The gadget I found to perform this is the following.

 ```
 push esp; add dword ptr [eax], eax; pop ecx; ret;